Oil rallies on U.S. data, bullish EIA monthly report

 NEW YORK Oil futures rallied on Tuesday and U.S. crude approached 2015 highs on strong jobs data and government forecasts for lower U.S. crude production growth and higher global demand for oil.

-U.S. job openings surged to a 14-year high in February the Labor Department's monthly Job Openings and Labor Turnover Survey (JOLTS) said, helping erase oil's early losses.
+U.S. job openings surged to a 14-year high in February the Labour Department's monthly Job Openings and Labour Turnover Survey (JOLTS) said, helping erase oil's early losses.

 "That JOLTS report was certainly quite strong and strong employment equals strong gasoline demand," said John Kilduff, partner at Again Capital LLC in New York.